Koko Head Hike: Koko Crater Trail & Stairs In Oahu Hawaii

 - Parking Lot: 6:30 AM – 11 PM

-The hike can be accessed 24/7 (all day and all night), and people often do this for sunrise.
+The trail can be accessed 24/7 (all day and all night), and people often hike the Koko Head stairs for sunrise.

 However, you’ll need to figure out somewhere to park since the main parking lot is closed before dawn.
 You should be able to find a parking spot on the road near the tennis courts.